Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Fixed ventilation must conform to local regulations.

-15. Never use a portable gas bayonet heater in a bedroom, bathroom, toilet, sauna or a room used for sleeping.
+15. Never use a portable gas bayonet heater in a bedroom, bathroom, toilet, sauna or any room used for sleeping.

 Certain flued heaters may be used in bedrooms but check the manufacturer’s specifications before such use.

-16. Never use or store flammable liquids or aerosols near a gas heater.
+16. Never use or store flammable liquids or aerosols near a gas bayonet heater.

 17. A gas bayonet hose (gas heater hose) & power cords cannot be extended through a doorway into an adjacent room